ArchmageMomo/soulforge/README.md

 # soulforge

-This is a Bindig of Isaac Mod
+This is a Binding of Isaac Mod

 ToDo:
+	Angle Soul: HP(eternal Harts) pro floor Angle Deal Arcane Lockdown: an Amount of Hits on the same Enemy creates a Tear burs from the enemy, but must not kill it

 Done:
-	Overworked the XML
-	Fix the Bug from main.lua
+	Flamethrower
+	BumBo Soul